 Understanding Value #

 I covered some of the aspects of understanding value already in Value in Software.

 When we are starting out writing some software, there is so much we could implement.
 There are also so many ways we could organize and implement things.
 This overwhelming amount of concerns can quickly push people into Analysis Paralysis.

 One approach would be to start from what is easy to implement; however, if we do that, we may implement many things that are not valuable or even worse, not get to implementing what is valuable at all.

 Let’s take an Issue Tracker as our example to investigate the problems.

-For one, we would need to login to the site before we can interact with the actual things; this slows down every step of our development.
+For one, we would need to login to the site before we can interact with the actual product; this slows down every step of our development.
 Similarly, our code base will end up more substantial.
-Hence, we have more distractions and more things that could break.
+Hence, we have more distractions and more parts that could break.
 We also might get new requests for login, e.g., password recovery, user management, user groups.
 Triaging extra features sinks time from other vital parts of the code.

 We could also start implementing the end goal.
 For issue tracking, this might be managing large projects with several teams.
 However, a big goal can take too much time before it can become practically useful.

 Implementing larger things has an even more significant drawback: we make larger changes and hence we are likely to miss many mistakes.

 Yet, to date, there is little recognition of the following commonsense point: If indeed the programs are so complex, then it is likely that they, too, will be potentially subject to hundreds of thousands, perhaps millions of egregious mistakes of adaption.
 Here I am not only talking about “bugs” – failures which stop a program from running altogether.
 I am talking about mistakes of adaptation, ways in which the program fails to do what it is supposed to do, fails to meet the needs of the people who use it, or is more awkward, more annoying, less useful, than it is supposed to be.